Peter-McFarlane/image-renamer/README.md

 ## What’s the deal with all these dates?

-The created date refers to the date the file was created on the file system on which it is currently located.
-The modified date refers to the date the file was last written to on the system.
-These timestamps are sometimes, but not necessarily the time at which the file was initially created.
+The *created date* refers to the date the file was created on the file system on which it is currently located.
+The *modified date* refers to the date the file was last written to on the system.
+These timestamps are sometimes, but not necessarily, the time at which the file was initially created.
 For example, this image of me taken on Christmas morning of 2006 does not show the correct timestamps here:

 ![xmas](./images/xmas.png)

+Confusingly, the created date can sometimes be *after* the modified date.

 For this reason, this tool works best with JPEGs, since JPEGs contain the date and time the photo was originally taken embedded in its Exif data.
 When we take a look at the Exif data for the above image, we can see the correct date and time: